po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

   Work with a partner to implement the following user story:

-  * As a developer, I want to be able to use `for...of` loops to iterate through data inside objects.
+  * As a developer, I want to be able to use `for...of` loops to iterate through data inside an array.

   ## Acceptance Criteria

-  * It's done when I have selected all the inside `#songs` elements in the `html`.

-  * It's done when I have iterated through the song collection with a `for...of` loop and added a `class` of `red` to each element.
+  * It's done when I have iterated through the `songs` array with a `for...of` loop and logging each in a cyan color.

   ## 💡 Hints

   What part of the object is essential in setting up the iteration of a `for...of` loop?

+  How can we use the provided `outputCyanText()` to console log text in a specific color?

   ## 🏆 Bonus